x-station/xstation-issues/README.md

 It is okay to solder an additional wire from the QSB to that reset point to fix the issue.

 ## Test points
 Thanks to the modding community, we now have test point images.
 You can use them to verify that each signal is soldered down properly.
+The currently most comprehensive images have been created by [mmmonkey](https://mmmonkey.co.uk/xstation-sony-playstation-install-notes-and-pinout/).
+Thanks!

 ## PU-18
 ![PU-18](https://mmmonkey.co.uk/wp-content/uploads/2020/12/xStation-550X-QSB-map.png)